 Further south lies one of Colombia’s lesser-known attractions.
 The idyllic Lake La Cocha, just east of the city of Pasto, is a great place to enjoy Colombia’s Andean wilderness.
-This volcanic crater lake is high up at 2,680 metres (8,790 feet) above sea level and is the second-largest lake in the country.
+This volcanic crater lake is high up at 2,680 meters (8,790 feet) above sea level and is the second-largest lake in the country.

-The area is known for its wide array of wildlife, which includes mountain tapirs, spectacled bears and northern pudú deer.
+The area is known for its wide array of wildlife, which includes mountain tapirs, spectacled bears, and northern pudú deer.
 La Corota Island Flora Sanctuary, a small national reserve within the lake, is home to rare old-growth Andean forest and is a great place for birdwatching.

 13. Lake Cuicocha, Ecuador

-Lake Cuicocha, a beautiful body of water in neighbouring Ecuador, was an active volcanic crater until around 1,400 years ago.
+Lake Cuicocha, a beautiful body of water in neighboring Ecuador, was an active volcanic crater until around 1,400 years ago.
 This “lake of the guinea pig” has two small islands, and is important as a ritual site for the annual Inti Raymi sun festival held by local, Quechua-speaking people.

-The lake is part of the large Cotacachi Cayapas Ecological Reserve, which provides refuge to many rare Andean animals, such as the Andean fox, ocelots, sloths and anteaters.
+The lake is part of the large Cotacachi Cayapas Ecological Reserve, which provides refuge to many rare Andean animals, such as the Andean fox, ocelots, sloths, and anteaters.